 Going without cheese isn't easy.
 Ricotta cheese has a dairy-free option.
-Whether you're vegan, on a low-fat diet or just cutting out dairy, this recipe will help you get your cheese fix without breaking your diet.
+Whether you're vegan, on a low-fat diet, or just cutting out dairy, this recipe will help you get your cheese fix without breaking your diet.

 Choosing Tofu for Dairy-Free Ricotta

-- 2 teaspoon apple cider vinegar
+2 teaspoons apple cider vinegar

-- 2 teaspoon salt, plus more to taste
+2 teaspoons kosher salt, plus more to taste

 In a small bowl, mash the tofu with a fork or crumble with your hands.